“We are just enjoying being newly married.

-They would tell me that I’m not going to be young forever or that my maternal clock was ticking.
+They would tell me I wasn’t going to be young forever or that my maternal clock was ticking.
 And believe me, I knew it.
 I just didn’t need to hear it from everyone else.

-Trying to conceive isn’t easy unless you are a highly fertile 17 year old, that could fall pregnant just by talking about it.
-The odds of conception and retaining a pregnancy are actually pretty crappy, topped off with the huge amount of people that are reproductively challenged with polycystic ovaries, endometriosis etc etc. And I was one of them….
+Trying to conceive isn’t easy unless you are a highly fertile 17-year-old, who could fall pregnant just by talking about it.
+The odds of conception and retaining a pregnancy are actually pretty crappy, topped off with the huge amount of people that are reproductively challenged with polycystic ovaries, endometriosis, etc. And I was one of them…

 When you are having difficulty conceiving, it seems everyone around you is falling pregnant.
-It’s easy to be happy for them at first but that brave face wears thin after a while.
-I even started to decline going to certain get-togethers and attending baby birthdays were just painful.
-I became quite bitter, desperate and depressed.
+It’s easy to be happy for them at first, but that brave face wears thin after a while.
+I even started to decline going to certain get-togethers and attending baby birthdays was just painful.
+I became quite bitter, desperate, and depressed.

 So, next time you go to say that ‘throw away’ comment to the newlyweds or the couple that have been together for ten years, be sensitive.
 Don’t ask them when they are having kids.
 You never know what’s going on.”